In this blog, we explore how to build a successful international content marketing strategy and how translation fits into this

 Imagine that you own a fashion boutique: let's call it Dapper Fashion.
 As a small business in 2019, you're likely to have a listing on GMB (Google My Business) so that people can find you, a professional business website informing customers about your products and a presence across several social media channels.
 You have probably also developed a focused marketing strategy, along with allocating a significant chunk of money to spend on branding and advertising.

-Now let's imagine that another small fashion boutique and competitor, Chic Boutique, has a comparable online presence.
+Now let's imagine that another small fashion boutique and competitor – we'll call them Chic Boutique – has a comparable online presence.
 However, their website also has a regularly-updated Trend Blog that features engaging and informative posts dissecting current trends, a page filled with short how-to-dress videos and a downloadable e-book packed with style tips and ideas.

 Now let’s imagine that Chic Boutique wants to drive international sales, particularly in Italy and Spain.
-They invest in translation services to translate their website, product descriptions and contact information, and work to create a multilingual customer service.
+They seemingly do everything right: They invest in professional translation services to translate their website, product descriptions and contact information, and work to create a multilingual customer service.
 Then, they sit back and wait.